JMead171/one-code-refactor/README.md

-# Name
-HTML CSS Git: Code Refactor.
+# HTML CSS Git: Code Refactor Challenge

 ## Description
 Took existing code and updated to meet a set of acessibility standards.
 Web accessibility: ensuring that people with disabilities or restrictions have access to their website.